 This site contains affiliate links.
 Please see Policies for more information.

-Ingredients for Homemade Pop Tarts:
+Ingredients for Coffin Pop Tarts

-- Jelly, any flavor (I’m partial to strawberry pop tarts, though!)
+- Jelly: Any flavor (I’m partial to strawberry pop tarts, though!)

 - Coffin cookie cutter

-- With a spoon, add a small amount of jelly filling into the center of the pie crust as shown.
+With a spoon, add a small amount of jelly filling into the center of the pie crust as shown.
 Be sure to keep the filling away from the pastry edges so your pop tarts don’t leak in the oven.
 The goal here is definitely don’t overfill.

-- Carefully place the remaining coffin pieces on top of the jelly.
+Step 2: Carefully place the remaining coffin pieces on top of the jelly.

-- Bake in a 350º oven for 20-25 minutes or until slightly brown.
+Bake in a 350º oven for 20-25 minutes or until slightly brown.

 Recipe Tips